-A description of how IRMA_SYS works is provided bellow
+A description of how the DSS works is provided bellow

-IRMA_SYS (http://arta.irrigation-management.eu/) is a regional, user-friendly computer/mobile-based, open and free modular software for estimating site specific crop water requirements and irrigation scheduling at multiple scales, from farm to water basin level, with high spatial resolution.
+IRMA_SYS has been adapted for the plain of Arta (http://arta.irrigation-management.eu/).
+It is a regional, user-friendly computer/mobile-based, open and free modular software for estimating site specific crop water requirements and irrigation scheduling at multiple scales, from farm to water basin level, with high spatial resolution.

 The system takes into account historical (from the system’s stations) and forecast agrometeorological data, along with crop and soil-water data to accomplish the above mentioned tasks.
 Also, it is fully customizable, allowing the users to add site specific information in order to customize the output of the system, taking advantage of additional information.

 IRMA_SYS is addressed to irrigation professionals who have the background and the experience to interpret the information provided and use the system for setting up irrigation schedules, plan and record irrigation events as well as self-training regarding irrigation management.

 The irrigation needs are estimated based on an approach that is called root zone soil water depletion, which is a simplified soil water balance based on an initial soil moisture condition and runs for a specified time period.

 The basis for the calculations is the following formula (Allen et al., 1998):

 where i is the current time period (i.e. the current day, or hour), Dr,i-1 is the root zone depletion at the end of the previous time period (mm), Pi is the precipitation (mm), ROi is the runoff (mm), IRn,i is the net irrigation depth (mm), CRi is the capillary rise (mm), ETc,i is the crop evapotranspiration (mm) and DPi is the water loss through deep percolation (mm).